 - Fall and Winter terms in the second year

-Your residency will straddle seminar courses and individual studio experimentation in the first two years.
-In the final year, you will focus on the development and defense of your thesis project, a mature body of work produced under the mentorship of a faculty advisor.
-You may also apply for a limited number of teaching assignments reserved for graduate students in your final year of study.
+Once the residency requirement is complete, you will focus on the development and defense of your graduating project, a mature body of work produced under the mentorship of a faculty advisor.
+During this final year of study, you may also apply for a limited number of teaching assignments reserved for graduate students.

 As a Studio Arts graduate student, you will have access to Concordia’s many state-of-the-art facilities.